 However, it’s important to understand that these characterizations should only be used as a guide.
 The behaviors of customers are both synchronous and random.
 There are plenty of tools you can use to get a feel for what is important to your target market, such as keyword planning, internal content audits, and context workshops.
 But, regardless of what approach you take, you’ll need to blend both the generalization and personalization aspects of great content marketing.

 Your writing should revolve around a centralized idea: If I were in the reader’s shoes, would this be interesting?
 Would my information be compelling, or would it be boring?
+Would my tone be glib in light of the pandemic, or of civil unrest in cities throughout the United States?
 You may be making some large generalizations, but by considering the experiences of your readers leading up to finding your content, you can write to their needs.
 You may consider using those personas in order to create a list of valid questions.
 “Would this reader appreciate my casual tone?
 Should it be more professional, or more laid back?
 What about data?
 Does my reader need hard numbers to make a decision, or are they persuaded by emotional rhetoric?”
 Whatever those questions are, using them as a guide can be a huge leg up.

 Of course, you could always just take a look at our free whitepaper download, “Campfire Content: A Guide to Crafting Unique Content For Your Audience’s Unique Context.”
-Inside, you’ll find tons more on the importance of context, as well as a wide array of practical steps for making sure your content connects with readers.
+Inside, you’ll find tons more on the importance of context, as well as a wide array of practical steps for making sure your content and B2B storytelling connects with readers.
+Use the tips and the practical audience content worksheet contained in that whitepaper to help you better develop content for your audiences in our current context, or any other.